 Jake Paul vs. Ben Askren betting promo

 There’s no denying there’s some legitimate interest in this bout.
 And it won’t necessarily be traditional boxing and MMA fans who attend the fight at Mercedes-Benz Stadium in Atlanta.
-They also won’t be the only ones handing over $50 PPV through Triller.
+They also won’t be the only ones handing over $50 for PPV through Triller.

 “Everyone is talking about this fight, and that just shows people love a freak show,” said Lance Fischel, host of The MMA Analysis podcast.

 “It’s a joke, but it is drawing buzz and we, as hardcore combat sports fans, have to accept that,” concurred Manpreet Jhass of MMA Lock of the Night.